lfr/lfr.github.io/fun/_posts/2021-3-4-the-objects-you-know-and-love.md

 It may come as a surprise but a lot of the wizardry ahead doesn't involve any maths or other scarier "m" words, and definitely none of that impenetrable category theory.

-All it takes is using **a simpler basic building block** for your code!
+All it takes is using **a simpler basic building block** for your code which we'll to very soon, but first, it's time to properly define Functional Programming, so head on to the [next article](/fun/2021/03/15/fp/) for that!

-This will be the first and the most significant basic spell in your spell book, and it's exactly what I'll introduce at the end of the [next article](https://impure.fun/fun/2021/03/15/fp/), where we finally attempt to define **Functional Programming**!